-This Master’s degree allows the student to become licensed as a school counselor through the Illinois State Board of Education.
-The sequence prepares Counseling Professionals to work in public and private K-12 school systems and gives the Counseling Professional skills and processes to provide individual and group counseling and to serve as a leader and advocate for students, schools, and the profession.
-The Counseling Program requires students to earn a grade of B- or better in all Counseling (CSL) courses.
+This master’s degree allows the student to become licensed as a professional school counselor through the Illinois State Board of Education.
+The concentration sequence prepares students to work with students, staff and families in public and private K-12 school systems.
+Courses and professional practice experiences in the field provide students the skills and knowledge to deliver a comprehensive, data-driven school counseling program based on national standards and best practice, and to serve as leaders and advocates for students, schools, and the profession.

 All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their licensure area.

 School Counseling students must complete the following tests:

 - Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math. *Students should consult with an advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

 - School Counseling Content Area (test #181) – assesses knowledge of student development, assessment, the school environment and the school counseling profession.